Monty-2003/case-study/README.md

 ## Hook and Rubric Documents

-The hook document outlining the case study is the file labeled [hook-cs.pdf](hook-cs.pdf).
-The rubric [rubric-cs.pdf](rubric-cs.pdf) outlines the formatting, submission requirements, and final deliverables for this assignment.
+The hook document outlining the case study is the file labeled [hook-CS.pdf](hook-CS.pdf).
+The rubric [rubric-CS.pdf](rubric-CS.pdf) outlines the formatting, submission requirements, and final deliverables for this assignment.
 Both documents should be referenced continously throughout your completion of the case study to guarantee success on the assignment.

 ## Data